-Empowering Youth Voices: Insights from the Green School Innovation Panel
+Empowering Youth Voices: Insights from the Green School Innovation Pan

 On August 3rd, 2024, Silicon Valley Youth Climate Action held its 5th annual summit, filled with insightful panels, networking opportunities, and exciting announcements from distinguished legislators.
 Among the various sessions, I focused on the Green School Innovation Panel, which brought together environmental education leaders to discuss integrating climate education and sustainability into K-12 schools.